Data on access to stations, train incidents, railway fatalities and crime for April 2019 to March 2020.

-This report has been scaled back from the usual statistical bulletin as we prioritise resources towards analysis on the coronavirus (COVID-19) pandemic.
+This release has been scaled back from the usual statistical bulletin as we prioritise resources towards analysis on the coronavirus (COVID-19) pandemic.

-- The number of rail passenger journeys in Wales increased by 0.2% in 2018-19 compared with the previous year.
+- The number of rail passenger journeys in Wales decreased by 3.8% in 2019-20 compared with the previous year.

-- Cardiff was the most common destination for within-Wales journeys, accounting for 42% of all journeys.
-StatsWales
+- Cardiff was the most common destination for within-Wales journeys, accounting for 42.9% of all journeys.

-- In 2019 there were 9 railway fatalities, 5 of which were suicides.
+- In 2020 there were 11 railway fatalities, all of which were suicides.

-- In recent years there have been between 8 and 15 suicides annually and between 1 and 4 other fatalities.
-StatsWales
+- In the last five years there have been between 5 and 14 recorded suicides annually and less than 3 other fatalities.

-- There were 1,546 notifiable offences reported on Welsh railways in 2018-19, an increase of 182 from the previous year.
-StatsWales
+- There were 1,459 notifiable offences reported on Welsh railways in 2019-20, a decrease of 91 from the previous year.

 Transport Focus also release tables on passenger satisfaction with rail operators in their National Rail Passenger Survey.
 However, these statistics are no longer National Statistics due to the survey only being carried out in the spring and autumn and also because they only ask respondents about their last journey, and not their broader satisfaction with the operator.